Hair loss is

 it is in men because the pattern of hair loss is not as noticeable as it is in

-diagnose hair loss usually is not done.
+diagnose hair loss usually is not done in women with mild to moderate hair thinning who are otherwise healthy.
 But in women who have irregular

 menstrual cycles, continued episodes of